 In an another study published in October 2012, researchers from Brigham & Women’s/Massachusetts General Hospital and Harvard University found that most patients are discharged from the hospital emergency rooms (ERs) without a pathological diagnosis that explains the likely cause of their symptoms.
 ER doctors simply repeat patients’ symptoms as a substitute for identifying their probable cause.

-If you or a loved one is a victim of a wrongful or delayed medical diagnosis, it’s important to contact a skilled and experienced personal injury and wrongful death lawyer immediately to learn about your legal rights and options.
+If you or a loved one is a victim of a wrongful or delayed medical diagnosis, it’s important to contact a skilled and experienced medical malpractice lawyer immediately to learn about your legal rights and options.

 Maladies and Disease Subject to Delayed or Wrongful Diagnosis